Are you an adviser? Go to Unbiased Pro

 If you store things like email address, home addresses and especially payment details, it is up to you to make sure this data does not fall into the wrong hands (or you could be held liable for a huge amount of money).

-As well as taking the steps outlined above, you may also want to think about the following steps.
+In additional to taking the steps outlined above, you may also want to think about the following steps.

-• Use third party processors to handle customer financial information.
-This means you only verify that information is correct rather than store it directly (these companies are likely to have more stringent and up to date security measures in place).
+• Use third-party processors to handle customer financial information.
+This means you only verify that information is correct rather than store it directly (these companies are likely to have more stringent and up-to-date security measures in place).

 • Regularly test your website or computer infrastructure for vulnerabilities.